grisu/gricli/man/manpage-template.md

 -b *BACKEND* or \--backend=*BACKEND*

   The Grisu backend to connect to.
-The default is *BeSTGRID* abd other possible backends are *BeSTGRID-TEST*,*BeSTGRID-DEV* and *Local*.
+The default is *BeSTGRID* and other possible backends are *BeSTGRID-TEST*,*BeSTGRID-DEV* and *Local*.

   Examples: